LucasBarbosaRocha/lucasbarbosarocha.github.io/pages/about.md

 # **About Me**

 Hello, I am **{{ site.author.name }}** :wave:.<br>
-I a programmer (an eternal computer student).
-I am trying to be an amateur cellist and animal lover.
+I'm a programmer (an eternal computer student).
+I'm an animal lover and I'm trying to be an amateur cellist.

 [Here is my curriculum Lattes](http://lattes.cnpq.br/9266478603595600).